Provided by You Health for patients

 Side effects

-Bupropion can cause serious side effects and should be reported to your provider immediately.
-Rarely reported side effects include:
+Bupropion ER XL can cause serious side effects and should be reported to your provider immediately.
+These side effects are rare and include:

 • Confusion